Awards, Honours and Grants

 Morton Medal (formerly AMOS Medal) – biennial award recognising leadership in meteorology and/or oceanography and/or related fields, with particular emphasis on education and development of young scientists, and personal example in research.

-Priestley Medal - biennial award for excellence in meteorological or oceanographic research by a mid-career scientist.
+Priestley Medal – biennial award for excellence in meteorological or oceanographic research by a mid-career scientist.

 Christopher Taylor Award – biennial award for operational forecasting and related investigations.

 Uwe Radok PhD Thesis Award – annual award for the best PhD thesis for the preceding year in the fields of meteorology, oceanography, glaciology or climatology.